ni/data-record-ad/IO Plugin Creation Tool/README.md

 ## PE Template

-The template PE LVPROJ is located in `data-record-ad-internal\IO Plugin Creation Tool\PE Template`.
+The template PE LVPROJ is located in `data-record-ad\IO Plugin Creation Tool\PE Template`.

 Each IO plugin consists of several required components that are stubbed out in the template.
 Plugins are class-based, and the classes inherit from parents defined in PEF's PluginSDK.lvlibp.